 As previously mentioned, belly breathing switches your nervous system to rest and digest mode.
 When the parasympathetic nervous system is activated in this mode, blood flow to digestive organs increases, more saliva is produced along with an increase in the release of digestive enzymes.
 This means your body is a prime position to digest, absorb and assimilate nutrients.

-In Ayurveda, the breath (or prana) is the air that kindles the fire of digestion.
 The basic laws of chemistry teach us that combustion cannot occur without oxygen.
 Take the fire in your home as an example.
 It is obvious to see it will not ignite without proper airflow.
 The same is true in your body.
 Your digestive system needs sufficient oxygen to metabolize food into energy.
-Belly breathing increases this flow and, in turn, kindles the fire in your belly (agni).
+Belly breathing increases absorption of oxygen in the lungs, and its circulation in the gut.

 Improves Circulation & OxygenationBelly breathing improves the quality of blood by flooding it with fresh, rich oxygen.
 This type of breathing encourages the air you inhale to reach the lower lobes of the lungs, not just the upper portion.
 This means you are accessing and utilizing your lungs to their full capacity.
 In this way, belly breathing influences the activity of every cell in the body by supplying it with sufficient oxygen.
 It also has a stimulating effect on lymphatic flow and flushes out stagnant lymph in the digestive tract.